tearflake/symp-intro/docs/symp.md

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •
 ```

 The diagram reads from the ground up.
-Symp reads the application code, processes it by applying Symbolmatch, Symbolverse, and Symbolprose in a sequence required by the Symbolfront that provides the GUI to the renderer.
-The renderer may send feedback information to the application, regenerating its GUI in each cycle.
+Symp reads the application code, processes it by applying Symbolmatch, Symbolverse, and Symbolprose in a sequence required by the Symbolfront that provides the UI to the renderer.
+The renderer may send feedback information to the application, regenerating its UI in each cycle.
 Resulting application maintains its internal states in the renderer while it is alive.
 External states may be altered by modifying the application code.

 ### 2.1. formal syntax